darxkies/k8s-tew/docs/_build/html/_sources/setups.rst.txt

 Kubernetes Dashboard
 ^^^^^^^^^^^^^^^^^^^^

-This will display the token for three seconds, and then it will open the web browser pointing to the address of Kubernetes Dashboard:
+This will display the token, and then it will open the web browser pointing to the address of Kubernetes Dashboard:

   .. code:: shell